YoBii/LethalMoonUnlocks/README.md

 Terminal Tags are disabled by default.
 If you're using anything but unlocks, it's recommended to turn them on.

-Terminal Tags present all information relevant to LethalMoonUnlocks directly in the moon catalogue.
+Terminal Tags present all information relevant to LethalMoonUnlocks directly in the moon catalog.
 The tags displayed depend on the current state of each moon and your configuration.

 You can enable or disable each tag individually.